didrocks/website/content/blog/ubuntu-eoan-zfs.1.md

 More blog posts will follow to shed more light on these enhancements, and report as to our status.

-Join the discussion via [dedicated Ubuntu discourse thread](https://discourse.ubuntu.com/t/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction/12130).
+Join the discussion via the [dedicated Ubuntu discourse thread](https://discourse.ubuntu.com/t/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction/12130).